Saturday, March 7, 2009

 We knew a move was in the foreseeable future, but what we didn't know was that we'd have to leave at the end of this month.
 Eeeek!
 Talk about shifting gears!
 So here we are once again, packing our stuff and hunting for a new home.
 I'm trying to lighten up as much as I can, especially since moving seems now to have become a regular thing.
 It's work to sort through everything and decide what stays and what goes, but man, does it ever feel good!
 I love that feeling of getting rid of stagnant energy and shedding layers!
 Must have something to do with Spring being just around the corner.
 Even if new things usually start coming into the picture soon enough to replace the old, at least there's a sense of renewal, of change...

-For my part, I'm gonna be loading up on some more of that amazing Silky Fine Carob Powder (it's so rich you'd think it's cacao!) and Dark Argentinean Mesquite which I got in my last order, as well as black and white chia seeds (which I've fallen utterly in love with).
-I will also definitely be getting kelp noodles... and LOTS of 'em!!!
+I finally decided to take the plunge and ordered kelp noodles... and LOTS of 'em!!!
 After reading rave reviews about the latter, I finally got around to trying them recently.
 Wow, now I can see what the rage is about!
 They have a very mild, neutral flavor that will go well with virtually any type of sauce.
 Soooooo many possibilities to play with!

 Noodle Talk